 —Edwin Bryant, dean from 1889 to 1903, in his farewell address to the Class of 1891, which included two women graduates.

-William Green, first African-American graduate
+William Green, First African-American Graduate

 After graduating from UW Law School in 1892, William Green (1860-1911) practiced law in Milwaukee and was a leader in the community’s civil rights movement.
 In Howell v.
 Litt, he became the first black attorney to argue (and win) a case before the Wisconsin Supreme Court.
 The case led to the creation of the Wisconsin Civil Rights Act of 1895.

-Law Library Opened its Doors
+Law Library Opened Its Doors

 Prior to the opening of UW Law’s first permanent Law Library in 1893–the same year the first Law Building opened on Bascom Hill–many had complained about the inadequacy of the school’s library collection and services.
 In fact, when the Board of Regents created the UW’s College of Law in 1868, no money had been appropriated for books.